-Everett Public Schools has merged the winter Celebration of Innovation and the spring STEM Expo into one culminating event titled the Innovation Expo.
-The Innovation Expo provides a valuable opportunity for young people to be creative, develop STEM understanding through research or hands-on learning, and build 21st Century skills.
-The Student STEM Competition at the Innovation Expo provides a unique setting where selected student projects from across the district will be displayed and viewed in a common public area.
-Students will first submit their projects to their teacher who will then select two projects to move on to the Innovation Expo.
+The Student STEM Competition at the Innovation Expo provides a unique setting where selected 4th & 5th grade and middle school projects from across the district will be displayed and judged in a common public area.
+Students will first submit their projects to their 4th or 5th grade teacher who will then select two projects to move on to the Innovation Expo.
 Projects selected for the Innovation Expo will then be reviewed, at the Expo, by Everett teachers, using the rubrics provided for each project entry type.
 All students selected for the Innovation Expo will receive recognition for their work.
-The Student STEM Competition at the Innovation Expo will showcase and celebrate the very best STEM projects from across the district.
+The Student STEM Competition at the Innovation Expo will showcase and celebrate the very best 4th grade, 5th grade and middle school STEM projects from across the district.
 This will be an exciting experience for your child!